Last Updated on

 Some of us learn best through audio and can absorb the most information just by hearing it.
 Here are some podcasts relating to mindfulness meditation practice.

-Mindfulness Meditation Podcast by The Rubin Museum of Art: The Rubin Museum of Art in New York holds weekly mindfulness meditation sessions led by prominent New York-based meditation teachers.
+Mindfulness Meditation Podcast: The Rubin Museum of Art in New York hosts weekly mindfulness meditation sessions led by prominent New York-based meditation teachers.
 For those who can’t make it in person, they produce a podcast of these meditations.
 This podcast is a good opportunity to sample different meditation teachers and see which ones you like.

 Weekly Podcast at the Hammer: The MARC at UCLA offers a free weekly guided meditation at their Hammer Museum.
 For those who can’t make it, they upload these meditations to their website in podcast form for free.
 Not all of these are mindfulness meditations, but a significant number of them are (and are clearly marked as such).
-This podcast is led by the same person every time, so some people might prefer it to the Rubin Museum’s podcast if they like consistency.
+This podcast is led by the same person every time, offering consistency.

 Mindfulness Meditation & Self Acceptance | Free Relaxation Music for Positive Thinking: This YouTube video is an hour of mindfulness meditation music some might find useful.
 The video information includes a link to buy the track on iTunes if you like it.

-Music for Mindfulness: Music for Mindfulness is just what it sounds like.
-It is a collection of pieces to aid you in your practice which can be purchased and downloaded.
-Each piece can be sampled for two minutes for free, however, which means you can decide if it would be helpful for your practice or not before having to spend any money.
+Music for Mindfulness is just what it sounds like.
+It is a collection of pieces to aid you in your practice which can be purchased and downloaded, after a two-minute free sampling.

 Mindfulness Meditation For Pain And Stress Relief And Depression